 up close shot of rose gold bridal set

 Ring shoppers steel themselves to ask some pretty big, life-changing questions, often of the “Will you marry me?” variety.
 But they sometimes seem reluctant to tackle some more basic queries like “But what is rose gold, exactly?”
 Don’t stress, shoppers, because we’ve got the answer.
+Read on to learn more about rose gold and what sets it apart from yellow gold and white gold.

-The Short and Sweet: What Is Rose Gold
+The Short and Sweet: What Is Rose Gold?

 Rose gold came into popularity in the early 19th century in Russia.
 This is actually why it has the nickname “Russian gold.”
 At first, it wasn’t for rings, though.
 It was actually for Faberge eggs, named for jeweler Carl Faberge who used rose gold for the eggs and is credited with rose gold’s surge in popularity.